jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/pilots.rst

 Good missileer and Short, too bad not much Short skills.
 Late to join the party and must play catchup.
 Worth the training though.

 Can't learn First (so better not train as Melee), Duel or Switch (ouch).
-Probably the the role of long range support.
+Probably take the the role of long range support.

 Joins Mission 14.
 He's a deserter from the USN.
 I was expecting him at the USN arc, but he didn't show up.